dauphaihau/camille/README.md

 ## Future Updates
 - Improve overall UX/UI and fix bugs
-- Add members into workspace
-- Search Notebooks, pages
-- Nested pages in notebooks
+- Nested page in page

 And More !
 There's always room for improvement!